WakiMak/trentent.github.io-forked/_posts/2014-09-04-appv5-update-files-in-an-already-mounted-package.md

 tags:
   - AppV
 ---
-An issue I&#8217;ve been dealing with lately is we have some in-house applications baked into an AppV package. &nbsp;We are encountering some issues with them and they require updating almost on a daily basis. &nbsp;Since you can&#8217;t update/copy .exe&#8217;s via a preconfig script or by breaking into the environment (CoW restrictions) they need to be baked into the environment.
+An issue I've been dealing with lately is we have some in-house applications baked into an AppV package. &nbsp;We are encountering some issues with them and they require updating almost on a daily basis. &nbsp;Since you can't update/copy .exe's via a preconfig script or by breaking into the environment (CoW restrictions) they need to be baked into the environment.

 One of the new features of AppV 5 vs. 4.6 is that it can mount the files as actual files in the filesystem as opposed to a single binary. &nbsp;This exposure of the AppV 5 packages allows for manipulation of the files \*after\* they are deployed, but you need to make some modifications to the mounted files.